 Bleeding in the middle of your cycle is not normal.
 You need to see a doctor.

-No, you should continue taking the pill as scheduled regardless of bleeding or not bleeding.
-Contact your health care provider if the early period happens again.
+You should continue taking the birth control pill as scheduled regardless of bleeding.